DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: Introduction

 \section{Introduction}

 }

 In the shadows of data evolving to big data, metadata became big metadata.
 And due to metadata's idiosyncrasy of describing other data, metadata management for big data warrants its own specialized discussion.
-This inert dependency of metadata on its data needs to be accounted for, and leads to the driving conjecture behind this work and its object of study: existence, detail and accuracy of metadata determines discoverability, use and value of its associated data.
+In particular the inert dependency of metadata on its data needs to be accounted for, and leads to the driving conjecture behind this work and its object of study: existence, detail and accuracy of metadata determines discoverability, use and value of its associated data.
 To this end, a system for metadata management, which \textbf{centralizes} metadata from distributed data sources, is defined and its implementation described in the following.

-This work focuses in particular on university libraries; and from a library perspective, the overall concept corresponds to a \textbf{union catalog} (Caplan 2003, Ch.~4) of publications and research data.
+This work focuses expressly on university libraries; and from a library perspective, the overall concept corresponds to a \textbf{union catalog} (Caplan 2003, Ch.~4) of publications and research data.
 Considering then that \emph{data operations} (DataOps) is intertwined with metadata management (Reis and Housley 2022, Ch.~6; Strengholt 2023, Ch.~9), operationalizing research data founds upon enabling libraries to manage distributed research data's metadata.

-A starting point is the abstract data architecture: A \textbf{data-lake} is a central repository for the storage of (raw) data, typically together with at least some facility to ingest data (Mathis 2017; Serra 2024).
+A starting point is the employed abstract data architecture: A \textbf{data-lake} is a central repository for the storage of (raw) data, typically together with at least some facility to ingest data (Mathis 2017; Serra 2024).
 The rationale for considering a data-lake is that the original raw (meta)data is still available for custom applications.
-A data-lake differs from a \textbf{data warehouse} in that it stores not only structured data but also semi-structured and unstructured data.
+Compared to a \textbf{data warehouse}, a data-lake stores not (just) structured data, but also semi-structured and unstructured data.

-To make a data-lake navigable and prevent it from becoming a \emph{data swamp}, a \textbf{metadata catalog} indexes the stored data by its metadata, as illustrated in the ``Functional architecture of a data lake'' (Laurent and Madera 2020, Ch.~1).
-Such metadata management in data lakes is furthermore characterized in Sawadogo et al. (2019) and references therein.
+To make a data-lake navigable and prevent deterioration into a \emph{data swamp}, an associated \textbf{metadata catalog} indexes the stored data by its metadata, as illustrated in the ``Functional architecture of a data lake'' (Laurent and Madera 2020, Ch.~1).
+Such metadata management in data-lakes is described in Sawadogo et al. (2019) and references therein.
 Additionally, see Boukraa, Bala, and Rizzi (2024) for a review of metadata management in data-lakes.

+This work discusses a special case of the data-lake: the \textbf{metadata-lake}\footnote{One of the first mentions of the term ``metadata-lake'' is in Sankar (2021).}; it's admissible data is constrained to metadata encoded in plain-text.

+Given a setting where such a metadata-lake ingests metadata from distributed data sources, it induces a \textbf{virtual data-lake} (see Section~4) due to the unified access, while being its own metadata catalog, cf. Serra (2024), Ch.~6.